g14a/g14a.github.io/_posts/golang/interfaces/2020-12-10-interfaces.md

 ## Conclusion
 I hopefully transferred enough knowledge to you wonderful people about interfaces in Go.
 Let me know more about what I missed, and I will make sure to update this post so that you understand better.
 Afterall, all of us get to learn!

+I'm linking my [reddit post](https://www.reddit.com/r/golang/comments/kb7ema/how_i_learnt_to_use_go_interfaces/) and will periodically update this article based on suggestions the wonderful people of the [Reddit Go Community](https://www.reddit.com/r/golang) give me.

+Have a good day :)